Poetry

 July 2019

-An Elder woman seated across the aisle from us
+An elder seated across the aisle from us

-An eagle overhead.
-On a clear blue lake cries the loon
+on a clear blue lake cries the loon.

-I hear a faint background of seventies music
+I hear faint background music of the seventies:

 Bob Dylan, Maria Muldaur, Gordon Lightfoot